Esri/Manhattan-skyscraper-explorer/README.md

 - Data driven visualization of buildings in Manhattan
 - Highlighting of selected buildings
-- Display information from different sources for selected building.
+- Display information from different sources for selected building
-- Different visualization options for point features: callout lines, relative to scene elevation mode, decluttering.

 ## Prerequisites